 “Well, you have time enough to make the sieve,” I said, “the beer needs to get bubbly first, right?”
 Raisse nodded.
 “Boil it, sprout it, dry it, pound it, boil it again, and then it’s three days or five days or however long it takes.
 And then you need the sieve.”

 Then there was a knock on the door: a dark woman almost as beautiful as Doctor Cora but not quite, but the same sort of looks so she was probably from Iss-Peran.
-She had two children with her about the age of the twins, but looking very different (from them and from her): flat faces and turned-up noses, and a sort of greyish sallow colour.
+She had two children with her about the age of the twins, but looking very different (from them and from her): flat faces and turned-up noses, and a sort of sallow skin.
 “I’m Asa,” she said, “I heard from the men that you’ve come to live here.
 I’ve come to offer you a boar as a welcome present, when hunting season starts after the Feast of Mizran.
 If you salt it you’ll have enough for the winter, even with all your family.”

 That would mean that we only had to buy salt and a barrel!
 And perhaps some spices, but Ashti would know that.
 “Thank you,” we said.
 And then we talked about how we lived, and how they lived.
 People called Asa a queen because the king had a husband instead of a wife (he was Arvin’s ‘brown prince’) and there had to be someone who was the queen.
 She had the best man in the world, she said.
 (Later Arni said “yes, Veh is really something, you’ll see” with a strange look in her eyes)